 Through RFID wristbands, the power is handed to the consumer.
-No long lines, just the novelty, and convenience of being able to tap, pay and pour your favorite beer in a split second.
+No long queues, just the novelty and convenience of being able to tap, pay and pour your favourite beer in a split second.

 If you're still not sold on the idea of RFID self-service beer.
 Then consider a deposit scheme for the RFID wristbands.

-Have customers deposit $5 for the wristband, which is credited if they return the wristband at the end of their visit.
-If the customer takes the wristband, you just paid for it.
+Have customers deposit £5 for the wristband, which is credited if they return the wristband at the end of their visit.
+If the customer takes the wristband, they just paid for it.
 If they return it, you can re-issue it at no additional cost.

 And consider waiving the wristband cost once customers reach a set spend threshold.
 After all, the objective here is more beer sales.
 And, who doesn't want to take home a free wristband!?

-RFID-enabled self-pour bars are revolutionizing the bar and nightlife industry.
-While the gimmicks are clear, it’s the revenue-generating facts that are driving the uptake for this state of the art method of dispense.
+RFID-enabled self-pour bars are revolutionising the bar and nightlife industry.
+While the gimmicks are clear, it's the revenue-generating facts that are driving the uptake for this state of the art method of dispense.